Market Analysts see Host Hotels & Resorts Inc. [HST] gaining to $18. Time to buy?

 The Company will hold a conference call to discuss its third quarter 2021 results and business outlook on Thursday, November 4, 2021 at 10:00 a.m.
 ET.
 Conference call access information is as follows:.

-It opened the trading session at $16.87, the shares rose to $16.99 and dropped to $16.67, the range by which the price of stock traded the whole day.
-The daily chart for HST points out that the company has recorded -6.24% loss over the past six months.
-However, it is still -63.88% lower than its most recent low trading price.
+Host Hotels & Resorts Inc. stock has also loss -0.36% of its value over the past 7 days.
+However, HST stock has inclined by 6.52% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -6.86% and gained 15.04% year-on date.

-If we look at the average trading volume of 7.32M shares, HST reached to a volume of 3716005 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for HST stock reached $11.92 billion, with 707.60 million shares outstanding and 705.48 million shares in the current float.
+Compared to the average trading volume of 7.23M shares, HST reached a trading volume of 8841316 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HST shares is $18.61 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HST stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.